-In 2014, housing prices in the San Francisco Bay Area had begun to rise rapidly again.
-At the time, I was living in a tiny in-law apartment in Los Altos.
-I wanted to improve my quality of life by purchasing a home in the same area, but the only real estate I could afford to buy there was a condominium – not much of an improvement (see footnote).
+In 2014, I was living in a small in-law apartment a few miles south of Stanford University.
+I wanted to improve my quality of life by purchasing a home in the same community, but housing prices in the area were accelerating upwards and I couldn’t find anything affordable.
 I decided it was time to consider a move to a less expensive locale.
-An opportunity arose to purchase an undeveloped property in a beautiful part of Rhode Island.
+When an opportunity arose to purchase an undeveloped property in southern Rhode Island, I jumped on it.
 This looked like a great place to build an interesting new house.

 A Home for the 21st Century